lupyuen/zig-pinephone-mach/README.md

 # OpenGL Version

-PinePhone supports OpenGL version 2.1, which is rather old...
+PinePhone supports OpenGL version 2.1, which might be too old for Mach...

 ```text
 $ glxinfo | grep "OpenGL version"
 OpenGL version string: 2.1 Mesa 22.1.3
 ```

-Overriding the OpenGL version doesn't help, we get the same error...
+Overriding the OpenGL version doesn't help, we get the same error when we run Mach on PinePhone...

 ```bash
 $ export MESA_GL_VERSION_OVERRIDE=4.3